 Bio Clean Hard Water Stain Remover: Bio Clean presents another eco-friendly option, which we also tested, and it has some serious kick behind it.
 The application and cleaning take far longer than Puracy, but this one has a mild abrasive that was more effective on water stains and also removed rust.
 It’s a good addition to your cleaning arsenal for tough stains, but it’s not an all-purpose cleaner.

-If you want a safe, all-natural cleaner, this is a solid choice but it has its weaknesses.
+If you want an all-natural cleaner, this is a solid choice but it has its weaknesses.

 Puracy Natural Multi-Surface Cleaner does a good job with grease, dust, and dirt, but it’s not going to remove the toughest, deepest stains—particularly those from hard water.
-Still, the lack of fumes, ammonia, and bleach in the formula offers definite benefits.
+Still, the lack of ammonia and bleach in the formula offers definite benefits.